jamesoff/simplemonitor/docs/configuration.rst

     :required: false
     :default: none

     a file to watch the modification time on.
-If the modification time increases, SimpleMonitor reloads its configuration.
+If the modification time increases, SimpleMonitor :ref:`reloads its configuration<Reloading>`.

     .. tip:: SimpleMonitor will reload if it receives SIGHUP; this option is useful for platforms which don't have that.